LiamSpatola/TicketSphere/README.md

 Please feel free to contribute to this repository.

 ## Licensing
 TicketSphere is licensed under the GNU GPLv3.
-The full license text is available in the `LICENSE` file [here](https://www.gnu.org/licenses/gpl-3.0.txt).
-For an explanation of what you can and can't do under this license, see the `LICENSE` file (on GitHub web) or visit [here](https://choosealicense.com/licenses/gpl-3.0/).
+The full license text, as well as an explanation of what you can and can't do under this license, is available in the `LICENSE` file or [here](https://choosealicense.com/licenses/gpl-3.0/).